flutter/website/src/get-started/flutter-for/ios-devs.md

 ### Animations

 Two main types of UI animations exist.
-- Implicit that includes a current and new target value.
+- Implicit that animated from a current value to a new target.
 - Explicit that animates when asked.

 #### Implicit Animation